Zendesk Messaging

 Connect Ada to your Zendesk Messaging environment.

-To configure Zendesk Messaging Glass:
+To configure the Zendesk Messaging integration:

 1. On the Ada dashboard, go to Config > AI AGENT > Handoffs.
 Then, on the Integrations tab, beside Zendesk Messaging, click Configure.

-4. Click Finish, then close the success dialog box.
+3. Click Finish, then close the success dialog box.

 Create an end conversation trigger